G4vr0ch3/SNCF-Sucks/README.md

 A small bot to demonstrate how the french railway system sucks.

+> :warning: You might find in the source code my API key for the SNCF API, please use your own as it is limited. (creating one is fairly easy !)

 ## Why ?

 I travel a lot, be it for work or pleasure, and often find my day ruined by the terrible traveling experience proposed by the SNCF (the french railway company).